LeaVerou/lea.verou.me/2024/sentiment-chips/index.md

 That said, matrix questions _do_ have their benefits, when used appropriately, i.e. when the two requirements listed above are not met.

-Matrix questions have an big edge when users need to make a single selection per row, especially when this may be the same answer for multiple rows, which means they can just tick down a whole column.
+Matrix questions have an big edge when users need to make **a single selection per row**, especially when this may be the same answer for multiple rows, which means they can just **tick down a whole column**.
 Sentiment chips does not allow them to build this positional association, as they have different horizontal positions per answer.
+This is also why it’s important to color-code them and maintain the same color coding throughout the survey so that most participants can build a visual association that way (the ~9% of people with atypical color vision won’t benefit, but this is just an extra cue).

-Sentiment chips also enforce a clear prioritization across the two variables: the question is presented as a multiple choice question across the first variable, with the chips allowing the respondent to provide optional additional context across a second variable.
+Sentiment chips also **enforce a clear prioritization** across the two variables: the question is presented as a multiple choice question across the first variable, with the chips allowing the respondent to provide optional additional context across a second variable.
 Matrix questions allow presenting the two variables with the same visual weight,